microsoft/TypeChat/tests/lib/readme.md

 ### JEST tests ###
 -  Ensure you have Jest and related extensions installed.
 -  Create an **appConfig.json** file in the test folder.
--  Clone /src/typeChatConfigSample.json as a basic
+-  Clone /src/typeChatConfigSample.json as a basis.
+    - The OAI section is optional.
+You are strongly encouraged to use Azure OAI.
 -  **You must add keys** for your Azure Open AI subscription.
     - .gitignore is set up ensure this file does not get checked in, but do double check.
     - We don't want to leak credentials